 The classic recipe really hasn’t changed since the 50’s.
 It still calls for green beans out of the can, mushroom soup out of the can, and crispy fried onions—you guessed it—out of the can.

-And though I’ll admit that I tend to be a predominantly whole-foods-based purist, I fell really hard for this particular little morsel of a casserole ever since my husband and I have been together, and he took on the role of making the classic “out of a can” recipe, each and every year, Thanksgivings past.
+And though I’ll admit that I tend to be a predominantly whole-foods-based recipe developer, I fell really hard for this particular little morsel of a casserole ever since my husband and I have been together.
+He took on the role of making the classic “out of a can” recipe, each and every year, Thanksgivings past.

 If a dish can be replicated using whole foods, and be made to have the same scrumptiousness as the original (if not more) by using homemade and whole ingredients you can feel good about eating, then that’s the best route to go.